Richard Wright (musician): Early life

 Wright, whose father was head biochemist at Unigate, grew up in Hatch End, Middlesex, and was educated at the Haberdashers' Aske's School.
-He taught himself to play guitar, trombone, trumpet and piano at age 12 while recuperating from a broken leg.
+He taught himself to play guitar, trombone, trumpet and piano at the age of 12 while recuperating from a broken leg.
 His mother encouraged him to concentrate on the piano.
 He took private lessons in music theory and composition at the Eric Gilder School of Music and became influenced by the trad jazz revival, learning the saxophone along with his other instruments, but continuing to focus on piano.
 In 1962, uncertain about his future, Wright enrolled at Regent Street Polytechnic (later incorporated into University of Westminster) to study architecture.

 At Regent Street Polytechnic, Wright met fellow musicians Roger Waters and Nick Mason, and all three joined a band formed by their classmate Clive Metcalf called Sigma 6.
 Wright's position was initially tenuous, as he did not choose a definitive instrument, playing piano if a pub had one, otherwise settling on rhythm guitar or trombone.

 Wright moved with Waters and Mason into a house in Stanhope Gardens, Highgate, and they began serious rehearsals to become a professional group.
 Although Mason and Waters were competent students, Wright found architecture of little interest and after only a year of study moved to the London College of Music.
 He took a break from studies and travelled to Greece for a sabbatical.
 Their landlord, Mike Leonard, purchased a Farfisa electric organ and briefly replaced Wright in the band.
 However, this organ became Wright's main instrument.